 Applying the Euler-Maruyama discretization \cite{discretization} to \cref{equ:SDE} yields the discrete-time Markov process:

-where $g_k$ is a conditionally unbiased estimate of the energy function gradient $\nabla U(X_k)$, $\epsilon_k\sim \mathcal{N}(\mathbf{0},\mathbf{I}_D)$ is a standard Gaussian noise vector, and $\eta_k>0$ is the step size.
+where $g_k$ is a conditionally unbiased estimator of the energy function gradient $\nabla U(X_k)$, $\epsilon_k\sim \mathcal{N}(\mathbf{0},\mathbf{I}_D)$ is a standard Gaussian noise vector, and $\eta_k>0$ is the learning rate.
 This recursion corresponds to the weight update process of Stochastic Gradient Langevin Dynamics (SGLD) \cite{SGLD}.
-It has been demonstrated in \cite{Gibbs-convergence1,Gibbs-convergence2} that the discrete SGLD recursion accurately tracks the Langevin diffusion.
-Under the conditions $\sum_t^\infty \eta_t\to \infty$, $\sum_t^\infty \eta_t^2\to0$, and an annealing temperature $\beta$, the distribution of $X_k$ will approximate the Gibbs distribution for sufficiently large $k$.
+It has been demonstrated in \cite{Gibbs-convergence1} and \cite{Gibbs-convergence2} that the discrete SGLD recursion accurately tracks the Langevin diffusion.
+Under the conditions that $\sum_t^\infty \eta_t\to \infty$, $\sum_t^\infty \eta_t^2\to0$, and an annealing temperature parameter $\beta$, the distribution of $X_k$ will approximate the Gibbs distribution for sufficiently large $k$.
 Therefore, for large enough $k$, the output of the SGLD algorithm is also an almost-minimizer of the energy function $U(X_k)$.

-Consequently, it is natural to adopt the SGLD algorithm to approximate the optimal posterior $p(w|s,z)$ by setting the model weights $w$ as the Langevin diffusion $X_k$.
-The SGLD algorithm is capable of efficiently and effectively solving large-scale posterior inference, achieving an exponential rate of convergence for a non-convex objective function \cite{Gibbs-convergence1}.
-Therefore, we can utilize the update process in \cref{equ:SGLD} to iteratively calculate the optimal weights by $w_{k+1}=w_k - \eta_k\nabla U(w) + \sqrt{2\eta_k\beta}\epsilon_k$.
-To calculate the energy function $U(w) = \hat{L}_{s,z}(w) - \beta \log p(w|z)$, we adopt the assumption in Section \ref{sec:numerical_example} that $p(w|z)=\mathcal{N}(w|\theta_z,\Sigma_z)$ is a Gaussian distribution in the deep learning scenario.
-Thus, we have
+Consequently, it is natural to adopt the SGLD algorithm to approximate the optimal posterior $p(w|s,z)$ in \cref{equ:optimal_solution} by setting the model weights $w$ as the Langevin diffusion $X_k$.
+The SGLD algorithm is capable of efficiently solving large-scale posterior inference problems.
+It achieves an exponential rate of convergence for a non-convex objective function \cite{Gibbs-convergence1}.
+Using this algorithm, we can iteratively calculate the optimal weights through the following process: